garyaiki/Scala-Algorithms/README.md

 then open
 `.../git/scala-algorthms/Scala-Algorithms/target/scala-2.10/api/index.html`

-Comments are terse because that's how Scala rolls :smiley: and because this is a translation, the public api is almost the same as the better commented Java originals.
-So look there and in [Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/) to understan what the code is meant to do.
-Scaladocs show some the api differences to Java.
+Comments are terse partly because Scaladoc is, by convention, more concise than Javadoc and because this is a translation where the public api is almost the same and is better commented in the linked Java.
+And in [Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/) to thoroughly explains each algorithm.
+Scaladocs show api differences to Java.

-#ScalaTest
+##ScalaTest

 There are _a lot_ of tests, this was a great help in keeping the code working as I refactored.
 [ScalaTest](http://www.scalatest.org) comes in several styles.
-I choose [FlatSpec](http://www.scalatest.org/user_guide/selecting_a_style) it creates [BDD](http://dannorth.net/introducing-bdd/) test reports that non-codes can understand and, unlike other BDD frameworks I've tried, they are as easy to write as JUnit tests.
+I choose [FlatSpec](http://www.scalatest.org/user_guide/selecting_a_style) it creates [BDD](http://dannorth.net/introducing-bdd/) test reports that show non-coders what parts of a specification are working, unlike other BDD frameworks I've tried, these are almost as easy to write as JUnit tests.
 Finding descriptive test names is the only extra work.

 from the sbt prompt run scalatest
 ```